itisjoshi/Machine-Learning/README.md

 Note that dividing by the range, or dividing by the standard deviation, give different results.
 The quizzes in this course use range - the programming exercises use standard deviation.

 For example, if xi represents housing prices with a range of 100 to 2000 and a mean value of 1000, then, xi:=price−10001900.

+# Gradient Descent in Practice II - Learning Rate

+Note: [5:20 - the x -axis label in the right graph should be θ rather than No. of iterations ]

+Debugging gradient descent.
+Make a plot with number of iterations on the x-axis.
+Now plot the cost function, J(θ) over the number of iterations of gradient descent.
+If J(θ) ever increases, then you probably need to decrease α.

+Automatic convergence test.
+Declare convergence if J(θ) decreases by less than E in one iteration, where E is some small value such as 10−3.
+However in practice it's difficult to choose this threshold value.

+It has been proven that if learning rate α is sufficiently small, then J(θ) will decrease on every iteration.

+To summarize:

+If α is too small: slow convergence.

+If α is too large: ￼may not decrease on every iteration and thus may not converge.